telerik/winforms-docs/editors/autocompletebox/formatting-blocks.md

 {{endregion}}

+>caption Figure 1: Items with yellow background.

 ![editors-autocompletebox-formatting-blocks 001](images/editors-autocompletebox-formatting-blocks001.png)

 Note that the event occurs when the text blocks are repositioned.
-This happens in different cases - editing, control resizing and etc. Hence, you should subscribe to the event before initializing the Text property.
+This happens in different cases - editing, control resizing and etc. Hence, you should subscribe to the event before initializing the __Text__ property.